“Texas, Our Texas”*

 (Janice Engel) Not Rated

-in black & white but it's not, just the parts represented by most of these pictures.
+Based on the limited photo options I could locate you might think this whole film's in black & white but it's not, just the parts represented by most of these pictures. |

 “Executive Summary” (no spoilers): In fact, though, it would be hard for me to come up with spoilers anyway for a documentary about a very-well-known-journalist who’s been dead since 2007, so, for the record, I’ll run my boilerplate spoiler warning just below even though there’s nothing to keep from you this time in the comments to follow.
 This film covers Ivins’ life in a thorough-yet-concise-manner filled with diverse clips of her talking either directly to the camera or delivering speeches at various venues, testimony about her from a long list of family and friends, a treasure-trove of archival photos and footage, all of which verifies how she was a consistent iconoclast from her college days through her professional career (as well as starting on this road to independent thought in clashes with her authoritarian father), right up to her death from breast cancer.
 While writing in a biting satirical style—which carried over to the many film clips of Ivins included in this doc—her ultimate purpose was not to just entertain nor complain but rather to expose the absurdity (often accompanied by small-mindedness) of the political events/people she covered, endearing her to many readers even as she often clashed with editors in her own organizations.
 You’re not going to find Raising Hell … in many theaters, unfortunately, so if you’re of a leftist-leaning-mind or just appreciate blunt talk from a woman not afraid to speak the truth as she sees it even if it may not parallel your worldview, I actively encourage you to see this film even if your only option is some future video queue (after somehow viewing it, though, you can then give your imagination a good workout postulating what her reactions might have been to the Obama years, the election of Trump, the constant deterioration of much of our country under his absurd “leadership” [in my fully-biased-opinion, one reason why I’m so enthralled with Ivins’ perspectives]).